EugeneAtom/dl_project/README.md

 Names of the notebooks roughly correspond to their purpose (train, baselines, model).

 There are additional notebooks from the Superglue paper, which was modified in order to satisfy our settings.
+We included only modified notebooks, in order to run Superglue one should clone https://github.com/magicleap/SuperGluePretrainedNetwork and replace modified notebooks.

 The resulting matches are illustrated here: